 The smugger traced his finger along the line to another bend.
 “Someone will need to climb the far bank here and tie the rope for the others.
 Leave no trace of your crossing, including the rope,” the smuggler warned.
 “If you evade the border patrols and drones, head to the nearby hills, and stay there for two nights in the caves in the hillsides.”

 “On the third night,” he continued, shifting his finger to a straighter line bearing north on the map, “follow this old road to the city.
 A derelict drain runs beside it.
 Hide in the drain if you hear the drones or patrols.”

 Some in the group looked ill at the thought of capture by the border patrols.

 “When you reach the city, search for fellow refugees in the ghettos.
 If you are lucky, they will help you.”
 The smuggler stepped back and folded the map.
 “Now, pay my fee, and I will give you a copy of this map.
 It’s your only chance,” he said, nodding at the refugees pressing against the border fence.
 “Unless you want to join the queue.”

 There was a brief murmur of discussion and mutual assent within the group.
 And they rummaged through their belongings for e-credits and worn banknotes.
 But one couple shuffled away, unable to afford the smuggler’s fee.

-None of the group had ever dreamed of becoming refugees, and all had once lived safe and comfortable lives as families and communities.
+None of the group had ever dreamed of becoming refugees.
+And all had once lived safe and comfortable lives as families and communities.
 During the week, they had worked in blue and white-collar jobs or performed domestic duties, and their children had attended schools.
-On the weekends, they had gone shopping and watched sport.
+On the weekends, they went shopping and watched sports.
 And every year they holidayed in the country or overseas.